Assistant Project Coordinator & Logistician

 Purpose of the function:

-To support CISP Project Manager and Administrator in the general project management and monitoring, including logistics and administrative tasks.
+To support CISP Project Coordinator and Administrator in the general project management, including logistics and administrative tasks.

 Duties and responsibilities:

-8. Support the Project Coordinator and the Administrator in procurement activities, tendering, and any other logistic and administrative task, applying and following the organization and the donor’ policies and procedures, as well as the technical requirements of the project.
+10. Support in any other logistic and administrative task, applying and following the organization and the donor’ policies and procedures, and the technical requirements of the project.

 جميع الحقوق محفوظة لموقع جوبس.

-• Demonstrated professional experience in managing cooperation projects within an NGO or INGO in Palestine, in projects focusing on:
+- Demonstrated at least 3 years professional experience in managing cooperation projects within an NGO or INGO in Palestine, in projects focusing on one or more of the following:

-- capacity building for CSOs aiming at improving internal organization, management and self-sustainability.
+- capacity building for CSOs aiming at improving internal organization, management and achievement of self-sustainability;

-• Demonstrated knowledge and experience in designing and leading monitoring, evaluation and learning processes, including impact measurement.
+- Demonstrated experience in developing and implementing monitoring, evaluation and learning tools and processes.

-• Mother-tongue (or equivalent level) of Arabic language.
-Excellent spoken and written English.
+- Mother-tongue (or equivalent level) of Arabic language is required.
+Excellent spoken and written English language is required.

-• University degree in business administration, economics, social sciences, international relations, or related discipline.
+- Academic degree in business administration, economics, social sciences, international relations, and/or related discipline.

-• Knowledge of EU, Italian Cooperation, UN and/or other international agencies/donors’ rules and regulations, funding and management systems, administrative and procurement procedures.
+- Knowledge of EU’ rules and regulations, funding and management systems, administrative procedures, etc.

-• Experience / skills in procurement procedures and tendering.
+- Experience in procurement procedures and tendering, administration, logistics.